AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

             media.saveInBackgroundWithBlock(completion)
         }

+        /**
+        Method to post user media to Parse by uploading image file

+        - parameter image: Image that the user wants upload to parse

-        class func getPFFileFromImage(image: UIImage?) -> PFFile? {
+        - returns: PFFile for the the data in the image */ class func getPFFileFromImage(image: UIImage?) -> PFFile? {
             // check if image is not nil
             if let image = image {